 Find a therapist Search articles

 What is cognitive behavioral therapy?
-CBT tools and techniques

-• Emotions: Panic, fear, dread, shame
+• Emotions: You feel panic, fear, dread, and shame.

-The guiding principle of CBT is that you can learn new behaviors to deploy when distressing thoughts arise, resulting in calmer emotions and healthier reactions.
+CBT can help you reevaluate and change this unhelpful pattern.
+The guiding idea behind this kind of therapy is that you can learn new behaviors to use when distressing thoughts arise, resulting in calmer emotions and healthier reactions.
 Over time, unhelpful thoughts will have less power over you or may disappear entirely.

 • Thoughts: “I feel a little anxious.
 That’s okay.
 This meeting might be about something good, challenging, or trivial.
 Whatever happens, I know I can handle it.”